 - From the home page, click Start a New Job.

 This final option is described next.
-If you are creating a job without pre-selecting the samples, skip ahead to the Job Details and Priority
+If you are creating a job without pre-selecting any samples, skip ahead to the Job Details

 Start a Job with Selected Samples

-If you already know the set of samples you want to include:
+If you already know the set of samples you want to include, start from the Sample Type grid, storage view, or from a picklist

 - Select the sample type of interest from the Sample Types section of the main menu.

-- Use filtering and checkboxes to select the Samples of interest on the samples grid.
+- Use filtering and checkboxes to select the Samples of interest.

-- Select Jobs > Start a Job with Selected Samples from the menu above the grid.
+- Select Jobs > Start a New Job from the menu above the grid.
+On narrower browsers, this section will be under the More > menu.

 On the first panel of the job creation wizard, enter details about the job: